 How difficult is it to find summer jobs?
 With a little effort, students can obtain summer positions in the construction field near their home.
 A typical student will have surveying the first year.
 As a result, they will have some skills to offer employers after the first year of college.

 Will I be “small fish in a big pond” at the University of Maine?
-The University of Maine has almost 10,000 students.
+The University of Maine has almost 11,000 students.
 As a result, the University of Maine has a well-staffed medical facility, comfortable dorms, large library, spacious concert center, numerous recreation opportunities, nationally recognized sports teams (e.g., ice hockey), free tutoring, and a friendly atmosphere.
 Situated within the University of Maine is a small, close-knit family of students that comprise Construction Engineering Technology.
-The Construction Engineering Technology program has approximately 120 students total.
-The average class size in a Construction Engineering Technology class is about 30 students.
-With a cadre of three full-time faculty, the faculty are able to work closely with the students throughout the four-year program.
-As a student in the Construction Engineering Technology class, you have the best of both worlds.
+The Construction Engineering Technology program has approximately 150 students total.
+The average class size in a Construction Engineering Technology class is about 35 students.
+With a cadre of five full-time faculty, the faculty are able to work closely with the students throughout the four-year program.

 Can the CET graduate go to graduate school?
 Yes.
 While most graduates grab one of the many lucrative offers made to them at graduation, a few have gone on to earn a graduate degree.
 Most of the graduates that have gone on to graduate school have pursued a Master of Business Administration (MBA).
 Law school and a master of science in civil engineering are also possible.